ZeDespo/DevRandomClone/README.md

             less than the entropy requested, all of the available entropy will be popped.
 If entropy available is 0, and a read is requested, the EAGAIN flag will raise in the form of an exception.

+### Total time to complete:

+Strictly speaking of programming time, 3 and a half hours were spent on development of the main program and the testing suite, and debugging.
+An additional hour was required to create thorough documentation.
+I had the weekend and Monday to plot out on pen and paper how to logically build this script, so it was a matter of translating my diagrams into code.